williamwight/datasources/README.md

 ## GET all accounts

-Use this endpoint to retrieve all Data Sources accounts for a given report suite ID.
+Use this endpoint to list all Data Sources accounts for a given report suite ID.
 For more information regarding Data Sources accounts, see the [Getting started with data sources](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/getting-started) guide.

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/datasources/account/{REPORT_SUITE_ID}`